 As trade union activist, I was shop steward for the Irish Bakers Union at Lydon House and currently a member of the Irish Postmasters Union.
 I have been co-ordinator of the Cuba Support Group since 1996 and served on the Executive Committee of the Galway One World Centre.

-I was humbled and proud to be elected by the people of the West Ward in 2004.
+I was humbled and proud to be elected by the people of the West Ward in 2004 and re-elected in 2009 while topping the poll.
 I am the local voice, committed to adopting a positive approach and through hard work have delivered for the area.
-Throughout the last 5 years I have devoted immense efforts to represent Labour values forcefully in the Council chamber.
+Throughout the last 10 years I have devoted immense efforts to represent Labour values forcefully in the Council chamber.

 Achievements to date include